mruac/Twitter2RSS/README.md

 # Twitter2RSS

-A NodeJS app for converting Twitter inputs (User Timeline, Lists, Search and User Likes) into an RSS feed.
+A NodeJS app for converting Twitter inputs (User Timeline, Lists, Search and User Likes) into an RSS feed using Twitter's API v2.

 ## Installation & Running the app
 **Prerequisites**